Printable PDF

 • determine if a student continues to be an eligible individual with a disability as defined by the Individuals with Disability Education Act (IDEA) and, if so,

-• to help gather the most current information about the student’s needs and abilities to be used for the development of an appropriate IEP.
+• to gather the latest information about the student’s needs and abilities to be used to create an appropriate IEP.

 How often is a re-evaluation completed?

-When an individual has an IEP, the federal law requires IEP teams to re-evaluate the student at least every three years.
+When a student has an IEP, IDEA requires IEP teams to consider re-evaluating the student at least every three years.
 An individual’s re-evaluation due date can be found on the first page of the current IEP.

-A re-evaluation may be required sooner than every three years under any of the following circumstances:
+A re-evaluation may be needed sooner than three years if:

 • a parent or teacher requests a re-evaluation;

-• the IEP team determines a re-evaluation is necessary to address educational or related service needs;
+• the IEP team decides that a re-evaluation is needed to understand the student’s educational or related service needs better

-• a student moves from out of state and additional information is necessary to determine eligibility for special education and/or develop an IEP.
+• a student moves from another state and more information is needed to see if they qualify for special education or to create an IEP

 • when a student is not making the progress that is expected,